trump and wildlife

 • Gutting the Endangered Species Act will likely put several plant and animal species on an even faster track for extinction.

-Again, remember that a species has to be in very bad shape already to be named Endangered or especially Critically Endangered.
-Biologists and environmentalists are sounding the alarm that changing this Act will cut our response time even further when it comes to helping species recover.
-The question is: “Are we helping or making things worse?”
+The question is: “Are we helping or making things worse?”.
 As of August 2019, the White House and most of Congress have chosen to continue making things worse.
-It’s ironic and tragic, but the bald eagle — the chosen symbol of American ideals — owes its very existence to the Endangered Species Act.
+Ironically, the bald eagle, the chosen symbol of American ideals, owes its very existence to the Endangered Species Act.

 Forging a Legacy: Trump and Wildlife

 As for Trump’s legacy?
 He has presided over and encouraged the regulatory capture of every public institution tasked with keeping the environment, and the many species there, safe from harm of our own making.
-The entities, businesses and otherwise, that are in most desperate need of policing, are now instead in charge of writing the very rules that keep our air and water clean and threatened species from collapsing into ruin.
+Private and State entities, that are in most desperate need of policing, are now instead in charge.
+They are writing the very rules that keep our air and water clean and threatened species from collapsing into ruin.

 Seeing the Forest for the Trees